 Are you a designer?
 A provider?
 An innovator?
 An advocate?
 All are welcome at the Health Experience Design Conference, a diverse community practitioners and leaders in design, innovation, research, strategy, and technology, dedicated to accelerating the transformation of our health care system.

 What is HXD?

 The annual HXD conference provides a unique crossroads for a diverse community of practitioners and leaders in design, innovation, research, strategy, and technology to help accelerate the transformation of our health care system.
-Mad*Pow founded the Health Experience Design Conference ten years ago.
+Mad*Pow founded the Health Experience Design Conference in 2010.
 Since that time it has become the leading conference advocating for person-centered experience innovation in health.
 Attracting over 500 visionaries across the health ecosystem, this two-day mix of inspiring presentations, workshops, and discussion drives real world change.

 - The audience will include a mix of designers, professionals from the health industry, researchers, and others.